Monday, June 30, 2008

 One of the best examples is the sequence where the Nazi soldiers are evacuating the ghetto and shooting in the building: from far away, the windows of the building are sporadically illuminated here and there from the shootings, and seem almost like little sparks, which all adds to its creepy poetry.
-The situation in the labour camp, where anyone can get shot for no reason at all, is almost intolerable, and even occasional sweet scenes seem bitter—for the first time in a Spielberg film, nudity and intercourse were explicitly shown—creating a three dimensional image of the horrors of a Totalitarian regime, once again proving that some artists like Spielberg find the biggest inspiration during wartime.
+The situation in the labour camp, where anyone can get shot for no reason at all, is almost intolerable, and even occasional sweet scenes seem bitter—for the first time in a Spielberg film, nudity and intercourse were explicitly shown—creating a three dimensional image of the horrors of a dictatorship, once again proving that some artists like Spielberg find the biggest inspiration during wartime.
 It is a very dark, pessimistic and bitter film, yet one cannot make a movie about genocide that is pleasant.
 Despite the absolutely bleak mood, this is still a story about the wake of hope and morality of the main protagonist in the midst of all the evil.
-All characters are virtuoso set, from the sadistic Nazi commandant Amon Goeth (brilliant Ralph Fiennes), who has a secret affair with a Jewish woman servant, up to the sole Schindler who is deliberately nontransparent since he was a womanizer and a war profiteer, maybe even an opportunist (one can never know if his change came because he sensed the outcome of the war and the imminent defeat of his country), but in the end also a human with a soft heart.
+All characters are virtuoso set, from the sadistic Nazi commandant Amon Goeth (brilliant Ralph Fiennes), who has a secret affair with a Jewish woman servant, up to the sole Schindler who is deliberately nontransparent since he was a womanizer and a war profiteer, maybe even an opportunist (one can never know if his change came because he sensed the outcome of the war and the imminent defeat of his regime), but in the end also a humanist with a soft heart.
 The only big flaw is the finale in color with the real survivors visiting Schindler's grave, yet otherwise this is a masterpiece.

 Roman Holiday; romantic comedy, USA / Italy, 1953; D: William Wyler, S: Audrey Hepburn, Gregory Peck, Eddie Albert, Hartley Power, Harcourt Williams